-11.(1) Where a fishing boat, other vessel or thing has been seized or detained under any power Release of fishing boat, conferred by section 10(1), a Fisheries Protection Officer may at any time release it if no proceedings have been commenced in relation to any offence in respect of any offence in respect of which that fishing boat, other vessel or thing could lawfully have been seized or detained under any power conferred by section 10(1).
+11.(1) Where a fishing boat, other vessel or thing has been seized or detained under any power conferred by section 10(1), a Fisheries Protection Officer may at any time release it if no proceedings have been commenced in relation to any offence in respect of which that fishing boat, other vessel or thing could lawfully have been seized or detained under any power conferred by section 10(1).

-other vessel or thing if no proceedings are instituted.
+Release of fishing boat, other vessel or thing if no proceedings are instituted.